kelindar/roaring/README.md

 <a href="https://coveralls.io/github/kelindar/roaring"><img src="https://coveralls.io/repos/github/kelindar/roaring/badge.svg" alt="Coverage"></a>
 </p>

-**High-Performance Roaring Bitmaps for Go**
+## Roaring: Roaring Bitmap for Go

-This library provides a fast, memory-efficient, and idiomatic Go implementation of [Roaring Bitmaps](https://roaringbitmap.org/), a compressed bitmap data structure for sets of 32-bit integers.
+This library provides a fast, memory-efficient Go implementation of [roaring bitmaps](https://roaringbitmap.org/), a compressed bitmap data structure for sets of 32-bit integers.
 It is designed for high-throughput analytics, set operations, and efficient serialization.
-While most of you should probably use [the original, well maintained implementation](https://github.com/RoaringBitmap/roaring), this implementation uses [https://github.com/kelindar/bitmap](kelindar/bitmap) for its dense implementation, and tries to optimize `AND`/`AND NOT`/`OR`,`XOR` operations.
+While most of you should probably use [the original, well maintained implementation](https://github.com/RoaringBitmap/roaring), this implementation uses [kelindar/bitmap](https://github.com/kelindar/bitmap) for its dense implementation, and tries to optimize `AND`/`AND NOT`/`OR`,`XOR` operations.

 - **High Performance:** Optimized for fast set operations (AND, OR, XOR, AND NOT) and iteration.
 - **Memory Efficient:** Uses containerization and compression for sparse and dense data.